 Does the area where you live have very distinct seasons, with long periods of hot and cold?
 Consider brewing lagers in the cold season and ales when it warms up.
 Depending on how hot your summers get, you may want to skip brewing during the dog days altogether.

-Common Components of the Best Fermentation Chambers
+What Makes the Best Fermentation Chambers

-While they come in a mind-boggling array of styles, the best fermentation chambers all share four common features:
+The best fermentation chambers all share four common features:

 - A method of adjusting and maintaining temperatures, either manually or automatically